Edward Oldcorne: Legacy

 Oldcorne's portrait was painted after his death for the Church of the Gesù.
 A number of his relics survived including one of his eyes which he lost when the executioner decapitated him: it is said that the force of the blow was so great that his eye flew out of its socket.
 A secondary school, Blessed Edward Oldcorne Catholic College, named in his honour, is in Worcester.
-His right eye and the rope that bound him are kept as relics at Stonyhurst College.
+His right eye is preserved at Stonyhurst College.
 They believe that the eye was taken by a Catholic sympathiser while his body was being parboiled after he was quartered.

 Abington's wife Mary was the sister of William Parker, 4th Baron Monteagle; Lord Monteagle was later to become a pivotal figure in the capture of the gunpowder plotters.
-The authorship of Monteagle's letter has been a significant problem to historians.
+The authorship of Monteagle's letter has been a significant problem for historians.
 One of the candidates put forward is Oldcorne.